ome/ome-contributing/docs/github-pages.rst

 We use GitHub Actions to automate the build and deploy steps.
 This is configured in a file `.github/workflows/ghpages.yml` in the repository.
 This file specifies the build and deploy steps.
-Make sure that the branch corresponds to the `main` or `master` branch used by the repo.
+Make sure that the branch corresponds to the `main` or `master` branch used by the repository.
 The `run:` section specifies the build steps e.g. (`npm run build` or `npm run ghpages` as described above).
 The `FOLDER` corresponds to the `--outDir` above, which is `build` by default for `vite.js` apps.
 The `BRANCH` is the branch to push the build to, which is `gh-pages`.